eklem/hit-highlighter/README.md

 # hit-highlighter
-A small and simple hit highlighter for search engines running in the browser and Node.js.
-Language agnostic, meaning it supports all languages that can be split into words by some form of code-library.
-Takes a query array and where the values matches within the item array, it adds hightight code.
+A small and versatile hit highlighter for search engines running in the browser and Node.js.
+Language agnostic, meaning it supports all languages that can be split into words with code.

+Takes a query array and where the values matches within the search result array, it adds hightight code.
 Goes well with [words'n'numbers](https://github.com/eklem/words-n-numbers) for extracting words (and numbers) from a string of text.

+Also part of [daq-proc](https://github.com/eklem/daq-proc), which is meant as a hassle free document and query processor for search engines running in the browser.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]